Yard and Lawn Care

 - Grass needs 6″ of quality soil to thrive.

-- Request that your lawn care company topdress your lawn with compost to add nutrients and organic matter to your soil.
+- Request that your lawn care company topdress your lawn with compost to add

 - Set the mower blades at 3” and leave the grass clippings.